ahoang512/Snake-js/README.md

 # Snake-js
-Implementation of snake to practice javascript/jquery and some CSS To demo go into root folder and open the index.html file in a browser.
+Implementation of snake to practice javascript/jquery and some CSS.
+To demo go into root folder and open the index.html file in a browser.
 Use W,A,S,D to change directions.